ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Continuous Control/report.md

 As a starting point, the initial version of the DDPG agent used the parameters values described in the paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971).

-As shown in the notebook, the initial results were not great with the project's reacher environment.
-I first tried to play with some of the parameters which I thought were important (network size, learning rate, discount factor...) but the results did not improved much.

-At that point I decided to adjust the code so that being able to specify all the hyperparameters from the the training helper function used in the notebook.
-While this would allow to perform a proper hyperparameters search, it would be quite a heavy work considering the number of parameters and their possible values.
-But as it helped exploring the important parameters and compared different versions, I was able to find some interesting facts :

-- When starting to explore with the hyper parameters, I quickly discovered that **Increasing the number of steps per episode** was a first important changes  for the agent to start learning (The more the better, while it impacts the training time.
-Also worth mentioning that the Udacity environment seems to finish an episode after 1000 steps)
+-  **Increasing the number of steps per episode** is important changes  for the agent to start learning better
-- **Reducing the Sigma values** used in the Ornstein-Uhlenbeck noise process was another important change for the agent to start learning
-- In the  paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) batch normalization was not used.
-However it turns out that it helped a lot in our case.
-More surprising, I usually add Batch Normalization before the Activation layers in Neural Networks.
-In this project, it looks like **adding the batch normalization layer after the activation layer** works better.
+- In the  paper [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) batch normalization is not used.
+However it turns out that it helps in this case and is added layer after the activation layer.
-- As the environment state and action size is rather simple, **using smaller Neural networks** (less units) helped to improved the learning.
+- As the environment state and action size is rather simple, **using smaller Neural networks** is used.
-- The last important tuning was to **adjust the learning rates used** : using some identical, and slightly higher values for both the actor and critic networks was the final change for the agent to become a great learner being able to solve the environment.
+- The learning rates has been increased for both the actor and critic networks as agent takes time to learn.

 #### DDPG parameters